-- Get creative with your flavor free drinks.
+- Get creative with your flavor-free drinks.
 Buy a selection of flavored, caffeine-free herbal teas.
 They can be brewed hot or served over ice.
-Sweeten with Stevia if required.
-Try and drink before you develop hunger pangs, and the day will go much more smoothly.
+Sweeten with stevia if desired.
+Try and drink before you develop hunger pangs and the day will go much more smoothly.

-- Get to know the calorie count on items.
+- Get to know the calorie count on food items.
 Read labels.
 Download an app!
-It is shocking how low in calories veggies are, so this will likely make up a good part of fast day.
-Prepared meals are fine too, and the label will have the calorie total, having done the work for you.
+It is shocking how low in calories veggies are, so this will likely make up a good part of your fast days.
+Prepared meals are fine too.
+The label will have the calorie total, doing the work for you.

-- Plan out fast day before it happens.
+- Plan out fast days before they happen.
 Make sure you have the food on hand.
-I don’t like to cook on this day, but have a family to feed, so I'll often make soups in the slow cooker.
+I don’t like to cook on these days, but I do have a family to feed, so I often make soups in the slow cooker.

-- My favorite tip is to make a soup, or buy a good quality soup, then for my serving, I add equal parts chicken stock (usually around 7 calories a cup).
+- My favorite tip is to make or buy good-quality soup.
+For my serving, I add equal parts chicken stock (usually around 7 calories a cup).
 This ends up cutting the calories in half.
 For instance, a soup that is 200 calories a cup becomes 103 calories a cup once diluted with stock.
 This allows you to fill up on two cups of soup for roughly the calories of one.

-- One of my favorite tips I learned from Dr Joel Fuhrman from his book "Eat to Live" is water sautéing.
+- I learned one of my favorite tips from Dr Joel Fuhrman in his book "Eat to Live."
+He suggests sautéing with water.
 Instead of using oil to sauté vegetables at the beginning of a recipe, you add a couple of tablespoons of water to the pan.
 This works for starting soups or stir-fries.
 You can also use a couple of tablespoons of broth from more flavor.
-I sometimes cover the pan to help the vegetables sweat out.
+I sometimes cover the pan to use the steam to cook the vegetables more quickly.